pkulchenko/fullmoon/README.md

   For example, `{%& '2 & 2' %}` renders `2 &amp; 2`.
 - `{%= expression %}`: used for Lua *expressions* rendered as-is (without escaping).
   For example, `{%= 2 + 2 %}` renders `4`.
-  Be careful, as HTML is not escaped with `{%= }`, this should be used mindfully due to the potential of XSS attacks.
+  Be careful, as HTML is not escaped with `{%= }`, this should be used carefully due to the potential for XSS attacks.

 The template engine provides two main functions to use with templates:
 - `setTemplate(name, text[, parameters])`: registers a template with the